ravichandranvigneshwaran/dsci602/README.md

 ![limeoutput](./image/limeoutput.png).

 ## External Code Reference

 We utilize code from the following repository to enhance our implementation:

 [SAMSHAP Repository](https://github.com/Jerry00917/samshap): Please refer to this repository for additional features or enhancements.

+## External Resources

+We would like to acknowledge and express our gratitude to the following resources that have greatly contributed to this project:

+[Microsoft ResNet-50](https://huggingface.co/microsoft/resnet-50): Utilized for advanced image classification.
+[Tiny ImageNet Dataset](https://huggingface.co/datasets/zh-plus/tiny-imagenet): Used for training and evaluation.
+[Segment Anything Method (SAM)](https://segment-anything.com/): Incorporated into our project for segmentation tasks.
+[LIME (Local Interpretable Model-agnostic Explanations)](https://marcotcr.github.io/lime/): Applied for interpretable model explanations.
+PyTorch](https://pytorch.org/): The deep learning framework underlying our implementation.
+[Hugging Face](https://huggingface.co/): Leveraged for model training and various NLP-related tasks.